Pay Court Costs Online

 THIS INFORMATION IS INTENDED TO PROVIDE INFORMATION AND SHOULD NOT BE RELIED UPON AS LEGAL ADVICE.
 PLEASE CONSULT AN ATTORNEY REGARDING LEGAL QUESTIONS OR CHANGES IN THE LAW.

-- One year following delinquency.
-For example, the 2011 taxes were originally billed in October, 2011 (for the county, Smyrna and LaVergne; December, 2011 for Murfreesboro), and became delinquent on March 1, 2012.
-They will be filed with our office by April 1, 2013.
+One year following delinquency.
+For example the taxes that were originally billed in October (or December for the City of Murfreesboro) first become delinquent on March 1.
+They will be filed in our office by April 1 the following year.

-- Court costs of $44.00 and a 10% attorney fee (of the base tax) are added on the date of filing.
-Penalty and interest continue to accrue in the amount of 1.5% per month.
+Court costs of $44.00, a 10% attorney fee (of the base tax) and in the case of County taxes only a $75.00 title search fee are added on the date of filing.
+Interest continues to accrue in the amount of 1.5% per month.
 Additional costs will be added when suit is filed to sell the property.

 Please include your parcel account number on the check.

-- We collect for Murfreesboro, Smyrna and LaVergne.
+We collect for Murfreesboro, Smyrna, LaVergne and Eagleville.